African American/Black Student Success

-The African American Black Student Success project improves academic outcomes for African American/Black students to achieve a vision of an equitable education system in Lane County.
+The African American/Black Student Success Program improves academic outcomes for African American/Black students to achieve a vision of an equitable education system in Lane County.
 The project promotes regular and consistent school attendance, provides students access to culturally responsive teaching and learning supports which contribute to their academic success from early learning to post-secondary, provides rigorous skill enhancement and leadership advocacy programs, and provides students and their families support in navigating educational processes and opportunities.
+Find out more.

 Educator Career Pathways Support

 The Educator Pathway program is designed to grow the education workforce as well as to understand the education industry and create pathways for students, counselors and advisors.

 The overarching purpose of Lane Regional Promise is to foster a college going and career culture that guarantees well-designed opportunities for students to earn credit in college level courses and meaningful career exploration experiences that will set them on a path to a successful post-secondary future.
 Find out more.